graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

   a comma separated list of audiences your jwt token can contain.
 If no audience is given the audience defaults to `postgraphql`
 - `--jwt-role <string>`
   a comma separated list of strings that create a path in the jwt from which to extract the postgres role. if none is provided it will use the key `role` on the root of the jwt.
+- `-t`, `--jwt-token-identifier <identifier>`
+  the PostgreSQL identifier for a composite type that will be used to create JWT tokens
 - `--export-schema-json [path]`
   enables exporting the detected schema, in JSON format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.
 - `--export-schema-graphql [path]`